LaserDiamond52/Ultimate-Manhunt-Forge/README.md

 ## Commands

 All arguments for settings/options for running a Manhunt game can be accseed from the command ```/ultaimte_manhunt``` in-game.
-Here are all the possible commands
+Here are all the possible commands (All require a permission level of 2 or higher)

 **Game Profiles:**
 - ```/ultimate_manhunt gameProfiles <game_profile_name> (load|save|delete)``` - Main command for saving, loading, and deleting game profiles.